amaleki2/benchmark_closedloop_verification/README.md

 # benchmark_closedloop_verification
 This is a set of benchmark problems for AINNC2020
-See ReadMe.pdf for more details.
+See AINNC_benchmark.pdf for more details.
+In particular for the benchmark model parameters, controllers' details and specifications, see Section 3: Benchmarks specifications.